Royal Botanic Gardens, Kew -

 FERTILE SPIKELETS Spikelets comprising 1 basal sterile florets; 1 fertile florets; without rhachilla extension.
 Spikelets lanceolate; dorsally compressed; 5–6.5 mm long; falling entire.

 FLORETS Basal sterile florets barren; without significant palea.
-Lemma of lower sterile floret similar to upper glume; lanceolate; 1 times length of spikelet; membranous; setose; with tubercle-based hairs; acuminate; awned.
+Lemma of lower sterile floret similar to upper glume; lanceolate; 1 length of spikelet; membranous; setose; with tubercle-based hairs; acuminate; awned.
 Awn of lower sterile floret flexuous (tangled); 10–30 mm long.
-Fertile lemma lanceolate; 4.5–5.5 mm long; chartaceous; much thinner on margins; without keel; 5 -veined.
+Fertile lemma lanceolate; laterally compressed; 4.5–5.5 mm long; chartaceous; much thinner on margins; without keel; 5 -veined.
 Lemma margins flat; covering most of palea.
 Lemma apex acuminate; muticous, or awned; 1 -awned.
 Principal lemma awn 1–2 mm long overall.
 Palea chartaceous; without keels.

 FRUIT Caryopsis with adherent pericarp; oblong.
+Disseminule comprising a spikelet.

 DISTRIBUTION Africa: west tropical, west-central tropical, northeast tropical, and east tropical.